george-hawkins/micropython-wifi-setup/docs/python-poetry.md

 $ poetry check
 ```

-If you're using venv then Poetry will use this, however if one isn't currently active, Poetry will use its own venv management mechanism (creating venvs under `~/.cache/pypoetry/virtualenvs` on Linux).
+If you're using a venv then Poetry will use this, however if one isn't currently active, Poetry will use its own venv management mechanism (creating venvs under `~/.cache/pypoetry/virtualenvs` on Linux).

 I prefer to use the standard mechanism: